aromatt/march_madness/README.md

 ### Scraping for tokens in a file

-Given a file that contains data that can be found with regular expressions, use the `./bin/scrape.rb` tool finding the tokens and outputting them in tab- delimited format to stdout.
+Given a file that contains data that can be found with regular expressions, use the `./bin/scrape.rb` tool finding the tokens and output them in tab- delimited format to stdout.
 Note that this could be done with a combination of `grep` and `sed` to the same effect.